Location: Madrid and Barcelona, Spain

 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

-In Delhi, students stay in conveniently-located hotels and will share a room with one or two classmates of their same gender.
-In Bangalore, students will stay at Christ University Guest House, and will also share a room with one or two classmates of their same gender.
+In Madrid and Barcelona, students will stay at hotels in double-rooms.
 Because networking and community-building are key parts of the program, students will not have the option of a single room.
 Guests are not permitted during the program.
 Breakfast daily, a welcome dinner, and closing dinner are provided.

 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.